Influence of single observations on the choice of the penalty parameter in ridge regression

 Ridge regression was originally introduced by \citet{hoerl1970ridge} to handle rank deficient data matrices and multicollinearity.
-The ridge (or $L_{2}$) penalty avoids the problem by ensuring the invertibility of the sample covariance matrix and shrinks the regression coefficients towards zero.
+The ridge (or $L_{2}$) penalty avoids these problems by ensuring the invertibility of the sample covariance matrix, shrinking the regression coefficients towards zero.
 The introduced penalty is controlled by a tuning parameter, $\lambda$, which requires data-dependent tuning.
-In the case of ridge regression, there exists a myriad of tuning procedures, but $K$-fold cross-validation has emerged as the standard within statistics, typically with $K=10$ or $K=5$ \citep{hastie2001elements}.
-Following this approach, the data are divided into $K$ parts (or folds), where each fold is held out and predicted by fitting the model on the remaining folds.
+In the case of ridge regression, there exists a myriad of tuning procedures, but $K$-fold cross-validation has emerged as the standard within statistics, typically with $K=10$ or $K=5$ \citep[after][]{hastie2001elements}.
+Following this approach, the data are randomly divided into $K$ parts (or folds), where each fold is held out and predicted by fitting the model on the remaining folds.
 The prediction error is averaged over all folds and computed for a range of tuning parameter values.
 The value leading to the lowest error is then selected.
-A special case, important for ridge regression, is the leave-one-out cross-validation, or $n$-fold cross-validation, in which each observation constitutes a separate fold.
+A special case, important for ridge regression, is the leave-one-out cross-validation, or $n$-fold cross-validation, in which each observation constitutes a separate fold, requiring no random division.

-Leave-one-out cross-validation is particularly relevant for ridge regression because an explicit expression for the error can be derived \citep{golub1979generalized}.
+Leave-one-out cross-validation is particularly relevant for ridge regression because an explicit expression for the error can be derived \citep[see for instance][]{golub1979generalized}.
 Consider a linear regression model where we have observed $n$ univariate continuous outcomes, $y_{i}\in\mathbb{R}$, and $p$-dimensional covariate vectors, $\vc{x}_{i} \in \mathbb{R}^p$,

 Here $\beta\in \mathbb{R}^p$ is a $p$-dimensional vector of regression coefficients and $\varepsilon_i \in \mathbb{R}$ are identically and independently distributed noise terms with zero mean.
 For an $n \times p$ data matrix $\mat{X}$ and a vector of outcomes $\vc{y} = [y_1,\dots,y_n]^T$, the predictions of ridge regression for a fixed $\lambda$ are given by